Frequently Asked Questions

 What is your background?

 I grew up in Hampshire and moved to the North West in 2005.
-I originally trained as a sound technician and for several years worked in live music venues.
+I originally trained as a sound technician and for several years worked in live music and arts venues.
 I play guitar and have played in bands since I was a teenager, later touring as a session musician.
 I have also spent several years working in art galleries and have extensive experience of working with artists and other creatives.

 Why did you become a therapist?

-Like many therapists I started as a client.
-For many years I struggled with my mental health.
-As a child, I was impacted by family breakdown, I have had difficult relationships, and at several points in my life I have been impacted by suicide.
 Working with a patient and thoughtful therapist helped me to tell my story, process my experiences and find ways to move forward.
-I decided to retrain as a therapist so that I could use my experience to help others.
-I draw on my personal history to inform my work and am always happy to discuss my experiences if this is of benefit to you.
+Later, I decided to retrain as a therapist so that I could use my experience to help others.

-How do I know if you’re the right counsellor for me?
+How do I know if you’re the right therapist for me?

-Counselling is about relationships, and when choosing a counsellor it’s important to find someone who you feel comfortable working with.
+Therapy is about relationships, and when choosing a counsellor it’s important to find someone who you feel comfortable working with.
 There is a wealth of evidence that the most important factor in effective therapy is the quality of the relationship you have with your therapist.
 Most counsellors and therapists will offer a free session or phone call, and it's a good idea to speak to a couple before deciding who to work with.